khnzy/khnzy/README.md

 <h3>About Me 👤</h3>
 <hr>
 Hi, I am Khwnasat Giri Narzary, a data enthusiasts with love for finding insights within a dataset, learning, exploring the data domain and various techniques and tools for data analysis.<br><br>
-I specialise in cleaning a dataset, performig EDA, feature engineering and creating a meaningful dashboards.
+I specialise in building ETL pipelines for cleaning a dataset, performig EDA, feature engineering and creating meaningful dashboards.
 <hr>
 <h3>🛠️Tech Stack:</h3>
 <hr>